tldr-pages/tldr/README.md

 > PDFs for translations are available for most languages.
 You can find them in the releases assets of the [latest release](https://github.com/tldr-pages/tldr/releases/latest).

-There are also **various other clients** provided by the community, both for the command line and for other platforms.
+There are also **various other clients** provided by the community, both for the command-line and for other platforms.
 For a comprehensive list of clients, head over to our [Wiki](https://github.com/tldr-pages/tldr/wiki/tldr-pages-clients).

 ## How do I contribute to tldr-pages?